Thomas Wharton (died 1684)

-Wharton was the son of Sir Thomas Wharton of Aske Hall and his wife Lady Philadelphia Carey, daughter of Robert Carey, 1st Earl of Monmouth.
+Wharton was the son of Sir Thomas Wharton of Aske Hall and his wife Lady Philadelphia Carey, daughter of Robert Carey, 1st Earl of Monmouth and Elizabeth Trevannion.
 His father died in 1622.
 He was educated at Eton College from 1624 to 1625 and matriculated at Exeter College, Oxford on 3 March 1626, aged 11.
 He was created Knight of the Bath on 2 February 1626.
 From 1629 to 1632 he travelled abroad in France and entered Lincoln's Inn in 1638.

 In 1659, Wharton was elected Member of Parliament for Westmorland in the Third Protectorate Parliament.
 He was re-elected MP for Westmorland in 1660 for the Convention Parliament.
 He was Warden of the Mint along with his son Philip from 1681-1684.